Sign in for exclusive products and special discounts.

 Artistic Ways of Knowing by Dr. Joanne Haroutounian

-Dr. Haroutounian has written a set of three books that will enable teachers and homeschool co-op instructors to offer arts experiences to children of all ages and grades, all ability levels, and any socio/economic bracket.
-After all, looking at a painting by one of the great masters, listening to a musical composition by a famous musician, watching a ballet performed by accomplished dancers, or witnessing a performance by a practiced theater troupe is something that can bring children enjoyment for a lifetime.
-And if they can participate in these creative endeavors?
-So much the better.
+Dr. Haroutounian has written a set of three books that enable teachers and homeschool co-op instructors to offer arts experiences to students of all ages and grades, all ability levels, and any socio/economic bracket.
+After all, looking at a painting by one of the great masters, listening to a musical composition by a famous musician, watching a ballet performed by accomplished dancers, or witnessing a performance by a practiced theater troupe is something that can bring youngsters enjoyment for a lifetime.
+And if they can participate in these creative endeavors, so much the better.

 The three texts are companion books, although each one can easily stand alone.
-Together, they offer the elements of theory and practice so that not only can you understand the artistic experience as explained in Artistic Ways of Knowing, you can use Think Like an Artist to help bring it to children who can then also understand it, but on a much deeper level than what is typically taught in many schools today.
+Together, they explain the elements of theory and practice so that not only can instructors understand the artistic experience as explained in Artistic Ways of Knowing, they can use Think Like an Artist to help bring it to students, who then can also understand it but on a much deeper level than what is typically taught.
 The third book, Arts Talent ID, offers helpful information and forms to assist in the identification of students who show the promise of talent in a given art form.

 For Registered Homeschoolers: FREE SHIPPING on all prepaid orders!
 When you purchase this set, you can add any other books at the same time and qualify for free shipping on the entire order (in the domestic U.S. only).

 You may also be interested in learning how to do screen printing, which is a simple, enjoyable, cost-effective method of creating multiples of original artwork.

 Dr. Frederick Franck has written an interesting book explaining his artistic process of creating works of art that were translated to stained glass panels, which are available to view today.